Where to turn:

 2. The director of the wellness center reviews information from treating professionals including a treatment summary and recommendations for future care.
 The director of the wellness center will meet with the student and any appropriate individuals.
 After reviewing all information, the director of the wellness center will make recommendations to the dean of students.
 The student may be requested to remain off campus until all requirements of the review are complete.
 The student will need to meet with, or be contacted directly by, the dean of students to learn his/her status and/or requirements to return to the campus community.
-No medical or mental health records are transferred to or shared with the dean of students.
+No medical or mental health records are transferred to or shared with the VPSA or their designee.

-3. The dean of students makes a determination about the student’s readiness to return to campus based on the information from all sectors and decides if there is a need for any required follow-up or accommodations.
+3. The VPSA or their designee makes a determination about the student’s readiness to return to campus based on the information from all sectors and decides if there is a need for any required follow-up or accommodations.

-4. The dean of students may determine that it is not appropriate for the student to return to campus under the following policy: Students may be dis-enrolled from the College or permitted to remain only under specific conditions when there is clear and convincing evidence that the student’s presence poses a significant risk of substantial harm to the health or safety of others.
+4. The VPSA or their designee may determine that it is not appropriate for the student to return to campus under the following policy: Students may be dis-enrolled from the College or permitted to remain only under specific conditions when there is clear and convincing evidence that the student’s presence poses a significant risk of substantial harm to the health or safety of others.
 A significant risk of substantial harm is a high probability of substantial harm – not just a slightly increased, speculative, or remote risk.
 Students may choose to take a voluntary leave of absence when the review indicates that the college environment is not a safe or therapeutically appropriate one.

 Based on behavior that constitutes policy violation in accordance with the Code of Conduct, the College may determine it is not safe for the community to have the individual return to the college immediately following a psychological crisis and, based on behavior not illness, the student may be dis-enrolled from the college involuntarily.